-Later, in the next academic year I heard that his teacher was not so happy with him as he was bit weak compared to other children.
+Later, in the next academic year I heard that his teacher was not so happy with him as he was a bit weak compared to other children.
 So, this is where I told you to apply this theory.
 Instead of sitting and reading the previous year files of children, just approach the previous year teachers to know about the child and his learning curve.
-I believe, this will definitely give you some idea of where to start with.
-May be some really need individual attention for time being and that time would definitely help them reach the level of peer group.
+I believe this will definitely give you some idea of where to start.
+Maybe some really need individual attention for the time being and that time would definitely help them reach the level of a peer group.

 Lost in the Abyss of Love

 Shashank joined a month later that year.
 I still remember the day he entered the class with a face full of smiles without any 'first day of school fears'.
 He spoke less as he couldn't communicate in English where he was a gabby in Tamil.
 We didn't know much about the family as the first PTM they did not attend.
 Next time we were lucky to meet the family; father, uncle and aunt.
 Missing mom!
 They said my mother is in Chennai.
 The family was so caring and loving towards the boy, especially the aunt.
 But as time passed and we came to know that his parents are living separately.

 He was a happy child, a quick learner.
 Within a few months he picked up the new language and began to converse.
 He possessed beautiful handwriting as well.
 Things were going smoothly and one day he was absent in class.
 The next day and next to next... he didn't turn up.
 No news from their side.
 We were wondering!
 One day, the news flashed.
 He has been taken back to Chennai with his mother.
 Only at that time we came to know that his parents' divorce case was on-going and the court's final judgement was to give the child's custody rights permanently to the mother.